-- 6.64 The 'Publically Reported Escape' (PRE) Repair cost category covers the activity associated with the isolation and repair of mains and/or services involving an escape of gas, following assessment by the first responder. - 6.65 Due to the safety implications these are considered the most urgent emergency jobs and have the shortest mandatory response times.
-Further details on this cost category and the companies' approach to managing this work can be found in the 'bottom-up assessment' section of this annex, starting at 2.59 above. - 6.66 The key driver of costs in this expenditure category is the number of emergency jobs. - 6.67 The PRE Repairs cost allocation has been determined using the model supplied to us by SGN through the draft determination query process.
+- 6.85 The 'Publically Reported Escape' (PRE) Repair cost category covers the activity associated with the isolation and repair of mains and/or services where an escape of gas is involved.
+It follows an initial assessment undertaken by the first responder. - 6.86 Due to the safety implications these are considered the most urgent emergency jobs and have the shortest mandatory response times.
+Further details on this cost category and the companies' approach to managing this work can be found in the 'bottom-up assessment' section of this annex, starting at 2.60 above. - 6.87 The key driver of costs in this expenditure category is the number of emergency jobs. - 6.88 The PRE Repairs' cost allocation has been determined using the model supplied to us by SGN through the draft determination query process.
 This model was used to calculate the contractor's costs for the work volume forecast for the period.
-The SGN model and its origins are described in more detail above, starting in section 6.48. - 6.68 We changed the model input values to reflect the reduced call numbers generated by our slightly lower connection numbers for the GD23 period.
-Our number of PRE jobs was 4 lower than the company's which has led to a reduction in the allowed contractor costs. - 6.69 For our draft determination we accepted the standby and callout rates provided to us by SGN, as well as the time allocated to each repair job. - 6.70 In SGN's case we couldn't check the figures submitted for contributions received from third parties against past experience due to the lack of historic data.
-We therefore compared SGN's figures to the levels recovered by the other GDNs and found its recovery forecast to be reasonable. - 6.71 The company's submission indicated a drop in the calls to connections ratio in 2028, which is why our PRE Repairs allowance is slightly lower in 2028 than 2027.
+The SGN model and its origins are described in more detail above, starting in section 6.64. - 6.89 For the draft determination we changed the model input values to reflect the reduced call numbers generated by our lower estimates of connection numbers for GD23 and PRE job numbers reduced as a result.
+The forecast customer connections have been remodelled for the final determination, as noted in the draft determination.
+These are slightly lower than in the draft determination and the number of jobs has reduced further as a result.

+- 6.90 Our number of PRE jobs is 13 lower than the company's which has led to a reduction in the allowed contractor costs. - 6.91 For our draft determination, we accepted the standby and callout rates provided to us by SGN, as well as the time allocated to each repair job. - 6.92 In SGN's case we couldn't check the figures submitted for contributions received from third parties against past experience, due to the lack of historic data.
+We therefore compared SGN's figures to the levels recovered by the other GDNs and found its recovery forecast to be reasonable. - 6.93 The company's submission indicated a drop in the calls to connections ratio in 2028, which is why our PRE Repairs allowance is slightly lower in 2028 than 2027. - 6.94 Our assessment of the FTE allocation for PRE Repairs changed for the final determination, resulting in an increase in allocated FTEs and associated costs.
+Further information regarding our final determination FTE methodology can be found in section 2.110 to 2.114 of this document. - 6.95 SGN did not challenge any aspects of our draft determination for PRE Repairs in its consultation response.
+Therefore, the only adjustments made in the final determination were those related to the change in connection numbers and our revised methodology for assessing the number of FTEs. - 6.96 The outcome of our final determination assessment for the PRE Repairs is detailed in the table below.

 2023 2024 2025 2026 2027 2028

 SGN requested allowances 13 13 15 16 17 17

-UR Draft Determination 13 14 15 16 16 15
+UR Final Determination 12 12 15 16 16 17

-Variance 0 0 0 (1) (1) (2)
+Variance (1) (1) (1) (1) (1) (1)